|

 Prices may change without advance notice.
 Quantities of some items are limited.
 Orders shipped to addresses within the USA only.

-Our shopping cart will save a list of the items you select until you are ready to check out.
-You may remove items by clicking on the View Shopping cart button.
 Click checkout to use PAYPAL to pay with your Visa or Master Card.
 You may also email us your order.
 We accept money orders, cashiers check, or personal checks as payment.
 Thanks!

 We are proud of our reputation of pleasing our customers…..with thousands of satisfied customers.
 We hope you will become one of them.